Policy

 Definitions

-• a claim for PTSD has been filed, but the WSIB has not yet made a decision
+- a claim for PTSD was filed, but the WSIB has not yet made a decision

 Time limits for filing a PTSD claim

-The six-month time limit for filing a claim applies to claims for PTSD made by first responders or their survivors in the same way it applies to other claims, see 15-01-03, Workers' Requirement to Claim and Consent.
+The six-month time limit for filing a claim applies to claims for PTSD made by first responders or their survivors in the same way it applies to other claims, refer to 15-01-03, Workers' Requirement to Claim and Consent.

 Presumption

-If a first responder files a PTSD claim within the time limits for filing a claim, and if the three criteria set out below are met, the PTSD is presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.
-(Special criteria apply to pending claims as set out below.)
+If a first responder files a PTSD claim within the time limits for filing a claim, and if the three criteria set out in this section are met, the PTSD is presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.
+(Special criteria apply to pending claims as set out in the "Pending claims as of May 8, 2018" section of Part 2 of this policy.)

 1. Date of employment